GadgetAngel/STM32-Template/README.md

 upload_command          = st-link_cli -c ID=0 SWD -P $SOURCE 0x08000000
 ```

-### From this point on if I am talking about the STM32VL discovery board, you can replace any of the board listed in the title for its name.
+### From this point on if I am talking about the STM32VL discovery board, you can replace any of the boards listed in the title for its name.
 I am trying to make all my examples run on all the different MCUs.

 ~Please obtain the STM32F10x Standard Peripheral Libray from: https://www.st.com/content/st_com/en/products/embedded-software/mcu-mpu-embedded-software/stm32-embedded-software/stm32-standard-peripheral-libraries/stsw-stm32054.html~